 Collaborative planning is also essential in the bottled water market.

 In fact, the quantity of water produced by thermal springs is stable.
-In winter, the producer produces and stores water, and demand is lower than production.
-On the other hand, for part of the year, demand outstrips production.
+During winter, the producer produces and stores water, and demand is lower than production.
+For part of the year, demand exceeds production.

 In this context, having several months’ visibility on product sales for major distributors and private labels enables us to better define storage capacities and optimize space and logistics costs.